senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 ## Run in Jupyter Lab

 1. **Caveat:** This exercise requires that you already have [Jupyter Lab] installed on your computer.
-1. Activate python virtual environment and install python `senzing-grpc` package.
+1. Optionally, activate python virtual environment.
+   *Note:* If running macOS, this step is not needed.
    Example:

     ```console
     source ~/.venv/bin/activate
     ```

+1. Install python `senzing-grpc` package.

     ```console
     python3 -m pip install --upgrade senzing-grpc